U.S. military mistakenly ships live anthrax to labs in nine states

 | WASHINGTON/NEW YORK

-WASHINGTON/NEW YORK A U.S. military facility in Utah mistakenly sent live anthrax bacteria to private laboratories in nine U.S. states and a U.S. military base in South Korea, the Pentagon said on Wednesday.
+WASHINGTON/NEW YORK The U.S. military mistakenly sent live anthrax bacteria to laboratories in nine U.S. states and a U.S. air base in South Korea, after apparently failing to properly inactivate the bacteria last year, U.S. officials said on Wednesday.

-It said there was no known suspected infection or risk to the public.
-But four U.S. civilians have been started on preventive measures called post-exposure prophylaxis, which usually includes the anthrax vaccine, antibiotics, or both.
+The Pentagon said there was no known suspected infection or risk to the public.
+But four U.S. civilians have been started on preventive measures called post-exposure prophylaxis, which usually includes the anthrax vaccine, antibiotics or both.

+Twenty-two personnel at the base in South Korea were also given precautionary medical measures although none have shown sign of exposure, the U.S. military said.

-The four face "minimal" risk, said Jason McDonald, a spokesman for the U.S. Centers for Disease Control and Prevention (CDC), which has begun an investigation of the incident.
-But the four were "doing procedures that sent the agent into the air," he said.
+The four in the United States face "minimal" risk, said Jason McDonald, a spokesman for the U.S. Centers for Disease Control and Prevention (CDC), which has begun an investigation of the incident.
+They had been "doing procedures that sent the agent into the air," he said.

 When anthrax becomes airborne, it can cause a deadly illness called inhalation anthrax.
-That is what happened in 2001, when anthrax sent through the U.S. mail to government and media targets killed five people.
+That occurred in 2001, when anthrax sent through the U.S. mail to government and media targets killed five people.

-The anthrax sent from the Utah military lab was meant to be shipped in an inactive state as part of efforts to develop a field-based test to identify biological threats, the Pentagon said.
+The anthrax, which was initially sent from a Utah military lab, was meant to be shipped in an inactive state as part of efforts to develop a field-based test to identify biological threats, the Pentagon said.

 "Out of an abundance of caution, (the Defense Department) has stopped the shipment of this material from its labs pending completion of the investigation," said Pentagon spokesman Colonel Steve Warren.